imhak/pg/README.md

   >
   > [Go to project page.](https://git.io/Jt4qR)
 - WhatsApp Automation App
-  > Automation system with WhatsApp Web acts as a gateway.
+  > Automation system with WhatsApp Web that acts as a gateway.
   >
   > Uses Selenium and PyQt5 to create an automation platform.
   >